 At the 2010 London Premiere of ‘Scott Pilgrim vs. the World’

 The red carpet struggle is real!
 For this event, Brie’s eyeliner and lipstick were on point, but she didn’t have the glossy hair and perfected skin finish that we’re used to with A-list celebs.
 She was also still dealing with some breakouts.
-As for her nose, the width hasn’t changed much, but the tip looks like it’s been refined.
+As for her nose, the the tip doesn’t seem so bulbous, suggesting that it was refined.

 At the 2011 Elle Women in Television Party

 Then came this inexplicable wavy ‘do, with a frizzy texture and random straight and kinky pieces.
 I will say that I like the mint green eyeliner... just not with this hair.
-Her skin is perhaps a little clearer here, and her brows have grown out nicely after the ‘00s over-plucking.
+Her skin seems a little clearer here, and her brows have grown out nicely after the ‘00s over-plucking.

 At the 2012 Art of Elysium Heaven Gala